darksim33/Pyneapple/README.md

 ```
 which adds default model-specific parameters (e.g. number of bins, maximum iterations, diffusion range) and allows manipulation as well as output of the different fitting characteristics and parameters.

 Fitting can either be done pixelwise or for whole segmentation images.
-Fitting is carried out by the ```fit``` function, saving the results into the nested Results class ```class Results```.
+Fitting is carried out by the ```fit``` module, saving the results into the nested ```Results``` class.
 This object then contains all evaluated diffusion parameters like d- and f-values and numbers for S0 and T1, if applicable.

 ## Naming conventions
 <center>